 Saving intermediate files#

-As explained in --save-all, by default, HTTomo will not write the output of a method to a file unless under certain conditions (please see the link for a description of these file-saving conditions).
+HTTomo, by default, will not write the output of a method to a file unless under certain conditions (please see more in --save-all).

 Example 1: save output of a specific method#